 Anne Maleady, Massachusetts, 2014

 Anne recently retired as the Recreational Equipment, Inc (REI) Retail Director for the North East region.
 Anne has a strong track record of creating and implementing strategic plans, proven success in reaching and exceeding financial objectives, and a unique ability to identify, develop, and promote talented leaders.
 She is a leader with tested success in building dynamic productive teams and a demonstrated willingness to accept risk and challenge.
-Anne has served on the board of the American Canoe Association and cycled long-distance in Europe and in the southern United States.
+Anne chairs the board of the American Canoe Association and cycled long-distance in Europe and in the southern United States.

 Steve Mitchell, Connecticut, 2015

 Steve comes to the Board with cycling and marketing experience…. and Passion!
 At 20 years of age, he rode his bicycle across America, from New London, CT to Tillamook, OR.
 However, twelve years later he was hit from behind by a car, and went backwards into the windshield.
 During the early 1990’s, when his kids were young, he and his wife (Kathy) would load the kids and bikes into the Caravan and go visit the “Rails to Trails” in Cheshire, CT.